-Age-related macular degeneration, or AMD, is an ocular disease characterized by cellular dysfunction in the macula resulting in significant visual impairment.
+Age-related macular degeneration, or AMD, is an ocular disease which presents with cellular dysfunction in the macula resulting in loss of photoreceptor cells and significant visual impairment.
 Initially, the sharp, central vision is impacted but the progression of the disease can lead to complete blindness.
-While there are two forms of the disease, AMD starts with the dry form characterized by protein deposits called drusen that form on the retina (beneath the macula) causing degeneration of the cells over time.
+There are two forms of the disease: the dry and wet forms.
+AMD starts with the dry form characterized by protein deposits called drusen that form on the retina (beneath the macula) causing degeneration of the cells over time.
+As the disease progresses, about 10% of patients show the development of abnormal blood vessels that grow in the back of the eye.
+This is known as wet AMD.

 AMD and the Importance of Eye Exams